top of page

 Gail Gardner (she/her), Cabin Facilitator

 Gail is a home educating parent and her daughter attends The Cabin.
-She has a BA in European Studies from Plymouth University and a PGCE specialising in Early Years teaching from London Metropolitan University.
+She is a facilitator at the Cabin on Thursdays.
+Gail has a BA in European Studies from Plymouth University and a PGCE specialising in Early Years teaching from London Metropolitan University.
 She taught primary and early years for six years in Chelmsford before deciding a different career might be a much needed change from the education system.
 She then spent two years as an education advisor for a working animal charity, travelling across Africa and the Middle East, meeting the most amazing animals and people.

 In her spare time Gail loves to run and work out, sports have always been a pleasure and hobby.
 Gail also enjoys reading, particularly children’s books, and trying to learn to garden successfully.
 She finds volunteering at The Cabin inspiring as the people, both adults and children, are constantly coming up with such varied activities and interesting conversations.
 Gail feels The Cabin is truly a wonderful community to be a part of.

 Emma is a Co-Lead Facilitator at the Cabin on Thursdays.
 She has been home educating her three children for five years.
 She trained as a primary school teacher and has a BA Honours degree in French.
 She also taught in France.
 After having her third child Emma knew she wanted more freedom and bodily autonomy for her own children and their educational journey.
 She co-founded Nature Rangers, a regular themed session for home educating families to support and nurture the local community with a group of other home ed parents.
 Emma and her family were part of The Orchard Democratic Families Project.
 She is one of the admins for the Bishop’s Stortford and Saffron Walden Home Education group and she volunteers with The British Hens Welfare Trust.